 Extra old iPhone with a white noise app

-This helps our babies nap without hearing all the conversation around.
+This helps our babies nap without hearing all the conversation around, and it makes it so that we can all sleep in one room without waking each other up.
 We use a fan at home but an iPhone with a white noise app on it saves a ton of space and works well.

 I try and bring only enough for the first day or two and buy more there.
 With one baby, I used to combine the suitcase with the diapers.
-With two, we found it easier to keep all the clothes in one, diapers in another bag.
-With three kids under 4 years, I will be bringing enough for the first couple days and buying them when we get there, to save space.
+Then with two and now three kids, we find it easier to keep all the clothes in one suitcase, and diapers in another bag.

-I highly recommend using target’s free shipping over $25 or Walmart’s free shipping over $35 or Amazon Prime member free 2 day shipping to just ship diapers ahead of time.
+Tip: If you are visiting family, I highly recommend using target’s free shipping over $25 or Walmart’s free shipping over $35 or Amazon Prime member free 2 day shipping to just ship diapers ahead of time if you are visiting family.
 I do this a lot!
+Since we have a Target Red Card I can get any size order for free shipping.
+It’s AMAZING!

 A drinker cup or bottle for each baby/toddler